-Management Address is the neighbor unit's address that is used for higher layer entities to assist discovery by the network management.
+The neighbor unit's address that is used for higher layer entities to assist discovery by the network management.
 This could for instance hold the neighbor's IP address.

-∴ Check this box to refresh the page automatically.
+Auto-refresh : Check this box to refresh the page automatically.
 Automatic refresh occurs every 3 seconds.